 What is the CNC construction set?

 I wanted to create a series of desktop (or a little larger) sized CNC machines with interchangeable parts.
-The idea is to be able to build a series of CNC machines that share many of the same components.
+The idea is to easily switch various components so that the the base operation of the CNC can be changed.

 - CNC Plasma Cutter (Shown on the Left)